 Legal and Ethical Issues with AI for Content Creation

-Many people have concerns about legal and ethical issues with AI and the creative content it can be prompted to generate.
-It has become incredibly easy for anyone to use AI tools to generate almost anything they can think of, but that doesn’t mean the critical eye of a human is no longer necessary.
-Care and attention need to be given to any content that has been created by AI.
+Many people have concerns about the legal and ethical issues surrounding AI tools and the creative content they can generate.
+Today’s tools make it incredibly easy to produce just about anything you can think of – but that doesn’t mean the critical eye of a human is no longer necessary.
+Care and attention must still be applied to any content created using AI.

 Legal Issues with AI Content